dylanriboulet/GPL_Project/README.md

 # 3M Stock (MMM) Analysis Dashboard
 Welcome to the 3M Stock (MMM) Analysis Dashboard, a comprehensive and interactive platform designed to provide valuable insights and risk metrics for investors interested in 3M stock.
-Our primary goal is to empower investors to make informed decisions by analyzing various risk factors associated with 3M stock, including Expected Shortfall, Value at Risk (VaR), and semi-deviation.
+My primary goal is to empower investors to make informed decisions by analyzing various risk factors associated with 3M stock, including Expected Shortfall, Value at Risk (VaR), and semi-deviation.

 # Repository Structure
 In this repository, you will all the files and folders required to make my Dashboard: